whallerud/credit-risk_classification/README.md

 # credit_risk_classification
-Help from tutor to complete this assignment.
+Help from tutor to complete this assignment, as well as guideance from chat gpt and co-pilot.